Skip to Main Content

 Subject Headings: Etching; Etching--Specimens

-Aquatint: An aquatint is a type of etching, that is, acid is required.
+Aquatint: An aquatint is a type of etching.
 The resist used is traditionally powdered rosin which is dusted onto the plate and then melted so that it adheres.
 The grains of powder will print white, and the area around the grains once etched will hold ink.
 A liquid ground can be applied in a painterly manner, and delicate shaded tones can be achieved.
-The rosin is removed before printing.
+The rosin and ground are removed before printing.

 Subject Headings: Aquatint; Aquatint--Specimens